Zak Whitbread: Norwich City

 Whitbread signed for Norwich City on a 2 1/2-year contract on January 8, 2010, making his debut in the 5–0 win over Colchester United on January 16 as a substitute for Chris Martin, but featured little thereafter due to an injury.
 Whitbread was given squad number 6 ahead of the 2010–11 season, switching from 31.
 He played 3 games in pre-season 2010–11 before he sustained another injury, which ruled him out of the start of the new league season.
-Whitbread was expected to return to training near the time of the international break in September, however a further setback kept him out until the new Year.
+Whitbread was expected to return to training near the time of the international break in September; however, a further setback kept him out until the new Year.
 Whitbread returned to full training near Christmas 2010, along with Adam Drury.

-He made his long-awaited return from injury in a 4–2 win over Sheffield United on December 28, 2010, coming on as an 85th-minute substitute for Anthony McNamee.
+He made his long-awaited return from injury in a 4–2 win over Sheffield United on December 28, 2010, as an 85th-minute substitute for Anthony McNamee.
 He made his first start of the season in a 1–0 victory over league leaders Queens Park Rangers, helping Norwich to a first clean sheet in 10 games.
-Due to Leon Barnett's hamstring injury, Whitbread developed a centre back partnership with Elliott Ward.
+Due to Leon Barnett's hamstring injury, Whitbread developed a center back partnership with Elliott Ward.
 He scored his first goal for Norwich in a 1–1 draw against Hull City at the KC Stadium on March 19, 2011.